 4. What is my brand-safety floor?
 If you operate in a regulated category (finance, health, gambling, regulated commerce), you need written brand-safety policy at brief acceptance, sanctioned-region exclusions, and category-specific creative rules.
 Only the managed-agency lane carries this contract.
 Ask in writing before booking.

 5. What is my budget per qualified view?
-DIY tool subscriptions look cheap until you add the cost of clipper time (the clipper IS the brand team) and the cost of cleanup (no qualification = brand-side filter).
+DIY tool subscriptions look lower-cost until you add the cost of clipper time (the clipper IS the brand team) and the cost of cleanup (no qualification = brand-side filter).
 Managed agencies run $0.003 to $0.01 CPQV at FORKOFF tier.
 Marketplaces run lower hourly rate but higher internal-ops load.
 Compute your fully-loaded cost per qualified view, not the sticker price.

 If you walked the five questions and landed on managed agency, see /best-clipping-agency for the in-lane ranking.
 If you landed on marketplace, /clipping-agency-vs-marketplace covers the cost-to-switch math.
 If you landed on DIY, the per-tool reviews above are the right starting point.